 HB 2596, among other things, would require home-rule municipalities to provide GIS files of its boundaries and extra-territorial jurisdiction.
 It would also require the production of a digital map to accompany annexation plans.

-SB 407 and HB 792 would change the Open Records Act’s exception for contract bids, which contain competitive information.
+SB 407 and HB 792 would change the Public Information Act’s exception for contract bids, which contain competitive information.
 The bills would change the statute so that the exception didn’t apply once a contract was awarded.
 The Statesman published a Freedom of Information Foundation editorial strongly supporting these bills, which were introduced in response to a Texas Supreme Court case called Boeing v.
 Paxton.
 The Texas Tribune wrote about the Boeing decision, saying it prevented disclosures about Uber’s operations in Houston, among other things.

 In the same editorial in the Statesman Kelley Shannon, executive director of the Freedom of Information Foundation of Texas, endorsed two other bills: